apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Tutorial.md

 - The data entities of the data scope
 - The transformation rules of any data scope

-## Blueprint execution runs' logs can be found here:
+## Download Logs for Blueprint Historical Runs

 ![img](/img/ConfigUI/BlueprintEditing/blueprint-edit3.png)